Custom components

 using GModelFit

-import GModelFit: prepare!, evaluate!
+import GModelFit: prepare!, result_length, dependencies, evaluate!

 struct MyComponent <: GModelFit.AbstractComponent